marty30/MBD-trade-routes/readme.md

 ## Creating a new Job

-To create a new job, use the provide ``createTool.sh``, which is a script that create an empty job from a suitable template located in the folder ``templates``.
+To create a new job, use the provided ``createTool.sh``, which is a script that create an empty job from a suitable template located in the folder ``templates``.
 The script is called as follows:

-    ./createTool.sh <language> <toolname>
+    python ./createTool.sh <language> <toolname>

 , where